A Different Approach to Content Strategy and Justification

 Content is the way knowledge, communication and information are packaged and delivered.
 It’s essential to individual and functional performance, as well as top business results.

 To make the right impact content has to be designed and developed “on purpose, by design.”
-Let’s start referring to this as “Situation-ready Information.”
+Let’s start referring to this as “Situation-specific Information.”
 This is a sharper image, that contains the question: “well, is it?”

 The Knowledge Delivered strategy defines purpose.
 It starts with identifying required knowledge.
 This informs required communication support.
-This will bring clarity to everyone about what situation-ready information is required, and how the content format to deliver it must be designed and developed.
+This will bring clarity to everyone about what situation-specific information is required, and how the content format to deliver it must be designed and developed.

 Covey Principle #2 — Begin With the End in Mind